JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_pause.md

-# Reset sync on a synchronization profile
+# Pause sync on an educationSynchronizationProfile

-Reset sync of a specific [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
+Pause the sync of a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.

-> **Note:** Reset will cause synchronization to re-start.
-Any errors encountered will be deleted.
-No data will be deleted from Azure Active Directory.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).